Choosing the right apartment building loan for your investment

 Understand prepayment penalties, assumability, and refinance options before you sign.

-How to Choose the Right Apartment Building Loan
+How Do You Choose the Right Apartment Building Loan?

 Choosing the right apartment loan directly impacts your investment returns for the entire hold period.
 The difference between a well-structured loan and a mediocre one can mean tens of thousands of dollars in annual cash flow.
-With multiple financing options available, understanding each type and matching it to your situation is the most important step before you acquire your next multifamily property.
+Investment property rates run 0.50-0.75 points above primary residence rates through conventional channels, so matching loan type to investment strategy is critical.

 Finance Your Apartment Investment